 In some cases the direct signal may be obstructed by a set piece or by members of the audience (which is why we stress getting your receiving antennas above head height) and you are receiving only bounced signal.
 And typically, buildings contain lots of metallic materials, so reflections can quickly become overwhelming.
 So even if you manage to keep your transmitter and your receiving antennas properly oriented you with still end up with a huge number reflections and out of time (phase shift) signals at your antennas.

 So what to do?

 Traditionally we have used "spacial diversity" to help overcome these problems.
 You set up and carefully space out a pair of antennas.
 But over time these antennas get disturbed and moved for any number of reasons.
+And since these antennas must be at some distance from each other, the wave they see is likely not synced.
 Here at RF Venue, we came up with a better mousetrap ... the Diversity Fin antenna.